 - a.
-Students will receive at least two grades per week. - b.
+Students will receive at minimum of one grade per week. - b.
 Grades Pre-K 2 students will receive a minimum of four grades for major work, unless otherwise changed by the superintendent/administrative staff for valid reasons.
-Grades 3-12 students will receive a minimum of five grades for major work including 3 check point assessments and 2 other assessments agreed upon by the teacher and the building administrator.
-The other major grades will be performance assessments, writing assessments, book reports, poetry recitations, Science Fair, Reading Fair, etc. Tests will include not only multiple choice items, but also short answer/essay items, reading/vocabulary items, extended essay items, writing prompt, vocabulary, ACT, literacy etc. - c.
-Term tests will be required for the first three terms; a performance assessment may be substituted for the term test during the final term. - d.
-The nine-weeks grade the students receive in each subject will be based on the following scale:
+Grades 3-12 students will receive a minimum of 3 check point assessments and 1 major grade.
+The other major grades will be performance assessments, writing assessments, book reports, Science Fair, Reading Fair, etc. Tests will include not only multiple choice items, but also short answer/essay items, reading/vocabulary items, extended essay items, writing prompt, vocabulary, ACT, literacy etc. - Homework grades are requirement in the Leland School District and will be calculated as 10% of the nine week's average. - D. The nine-weeks grade the students receive in each subject will be based on the